COVID-19 safe schools

 Schools must keep the same number of exits and ensure they adhere to the fire code.

 A learning group is a group of students and staff who remain together throughout the school quarter, semester or year and who primarily interact with each other.
-Learning groups were recommended by the Provincial Health Officer to help reduce the transmission of COVID-19.
+Learning groups were recommended by the Provincial Health Officer for the 2020/2021 school year to help reduce the transmission of COVID-19.

 - A single class of students (20 to 30)